-- 7.7.2 Reinstatements: Upon occasion, it may become necessary to reinstate a closed purchase order.
-Requests must be submitted to the Purchasing Division and prior approval of a buyer is required. - 7.7.3 Standard Change Order Language: Standard purchase order language has been developed for use by the Purchasing Division in order to clarify the intent of the changes to contracts.
+7.7.2 Standard Change Order Language: Standard purchase order language has been developed for use by the Purchasing Division in order to clarify the intent of the changes to contracts.

 Purchasing Division buyers are required to use this approved verbiage when renewing, extending, canceling and making other changes to original contracts.
 (See Appendix K for specific language).
 By establishing standard language, the vendor, agency and other entities in state government which review these contract changes will mutually understand the intended action to be initiated.